Why the Elevate App Serves as the Perfect Proofreading Game

 Although these games won’t help you improve your proofreading ability, they can be useful for certain skills you may use if you decide to run your own proofreading business.

 For example, you might need to figure out a monthly budget or do your taxes.
-It certainly doesn’t hurt to sharpen your mathematical mind, which makes mundane tasks like budgeting and taxes a bit more enjoyable.
+Sharpening your mathematical mind certainly doesn’t hurt, and it can make mundane tasks like budgeting and taxes a bit more enjoyable.

 I hope you enjoy the pursuit of sharpening your proofreading skills and having fun in the process!